shivamguys/irctc-cypress-automation/readme.md

 npx cypress open

 ```
-### IMPORTANT
+> [!IMPORTANT]
-### Create Your Google Cloud Account and Enable the billing for cloud vision that would charge you 2 or 3 ruppee and download your credentials file
+>  Create Your Google Cloud Account and Enable the billing for cloud vision that would charge you 2₹ or 3₹ ruppee and
+> download your credentials file.

 - Now navigate to **irctc-cypress-automation/irctc-captcha-solve-server** and install all requirements and run the server
 - **Make sure you run this from another terminal window tab**